anovos/anovos-docs/docs/getting-started/index.md

 The [Adult Income
 dataset's](https://archive.ics.uci.edu/ml/datasets/adult) more than 48k
-entries each describe a person along with the information whether they earn more than $50k per year.
+entries each describes a person along with the information whether they earn more than $50k per year.

 In this guide, we will work with just a few of its columns: